davidmalawey/openLab/methods.md

 - ![vacuum adapter drawing](img/img_adapter4.jpg)

 To explain all about this adapter I'm recording a youtube video to be embedded below.
 It is a simple design but it can be incredibly important, simplifying millions of labs and making things work better.

+### Adhesives
+_Adhesives are everything.
+Please consider this info carefully._

+To benefit from adhesives we need a complete design-methodology reset.
+How would you change your design methods if you could trust a bond to outperform the properties of its' materials?
+Two parts can now be one part, after manufacturing, and the impact cannot be overstated.
+We can build things never imagined in the 1900s.
+With bonds that exceed material strength,We have over 10 years of adhesives research to share with the community.
+As of 2025, we have 10 years of novel best-practices to share with the world, and get further feedback to refine the methods.

+This year you can expect:
+* more videos to explain bonding for our favorite materials
+* tables of data on bond strength
+* tables of characteristics for cured adhesives
+* more descriptions of use-cases that are utterly underutilized
+* carryover of professional engineering methods into ordinary workspaces
+  * with classroom-level budgets safety considerations

+** Intro Video **
+An introductory level instruction on selecting adhesives, in youtube video.

+<iframe width="700" src="https://www.youtube.com/embed/ob6ZYFVlByg?si=XZ-UslSzjGqNhHFL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>